 # The * has to be replaced by the correct kernel version cd ~ wget http://downloads.fars-robotics.net/wifi-drivers/8822bu-drivers/8822bu-*.tar.gz tar xzf 8822bu-*.tar.gz ./install.sh

 After the driver’s installation and a reboot, the Netgear AC 12000 adapter is discovered by the Raspberry Pi and ready to use.
 In the TorBox main menu using entry 5, we get into the network manager (wicd) and see now all available 2,4 GHz and 5 GHz networks.
-When we connect with one of these networks, the adapter needs an unusually long time to authenticate itself with the chosen wireless network, however, it worked reliably every time.
-In contrast, during the tests, we would have to reset the network manager again and again (in the update and reset sub-menu, entry 7) because wicd crashed during configuration.
+(Remark: since TorBox v.0.4.0, the more stable TorBox Network Manager has replaced wicd).
+When we connect with one of these networks, the adapter needs an unusually long time to authenticate itself with the chosen wireless network, but it worked reliably every time.
+In contrast, during the tests, we would have to reset wicd again and again because it crashed during configuration.
 Besides, the adapter in our tests lost the connection to the Internet after a few hours.
-In the time available, we could not determine whether this behavior was caused by too much power consumption, too much heat accumulation at the USB interface or the adapter, or whether the driver software was causing problems (rather unlikely).
-However, we noticed that the USB interface of the Raspberry Pi and the adapter itself heat a lot during operation, which is why we think it is primarily a thermal problem.
+In the time available, we could not determine whether this behaviour was caused by too much power consumption, too much heat accumulation at the USB interface or the adapter, or whether the driver software was causing problems (rather unlikely).
+However, we noticed that the USB interface of the Raspberry Pi and the adapter heat a lot during operation, so we think it is primarily a thermal problem.
 These observations were made when using 2.4 GHz and 5 GHz networks as well as mains and battery operation.
 Despite this inconvenience, the adapter worked both at 2.4 GHz and 5 GHz networks.
 However, you can forget about any speed advantages.
-In our case, the network performance on the 5 GHz network was not higher than compared to a simple 2,4 GHz USB WiFi adapters.
+In our case, the network performance on the 5 GHz network was not higher than a simple 2,4 GHz USB WiFi adapters.

 The TP-Link Archer T2U Nano AC600